Applying for the 100% Bursary Scheme

 You may apply at any time before the deadline date of 5 November prior to the year of entry.
 Selection normally takes place in January of the year prior to entry in September.
 The deadline for receipt of applications is published annually on the School website and is normally close to the autumn half term break.
 The selection process will involve an initial financial assessment, academic selection tests, interview and detailed means-testing.

 Candidates will be considered by a selection panel which will assess their academic merit and performance at interview.

 You are most welcome to attend one of our Open Mornings, held in May and October each year.
 Please note that due to the high application rate for the 100% Bursary Scheme, it is not possible to arrange private visits to the School for those considering applying for the Scheme.
 Successful applicants will be offered an opportunity to visit the School before accepting the 100% bursary place.

 If our application is unsuccessful is there any method of appealing against the decision?

-The Bursary Scheme is operated at the discretion of the Governors of Dauntsey’s School and there is no mechanism for seeking to appeal an unsuccessful application for a 100% bursary.
+The scheme is operated at the discretion of the Governors of Dauntsey’s School and there is no mechanism for seeking to appeal an unsuccessful application for a 100% bursary.

 Can I apply if I don’t need a 100% bursary, but I cannot afford the total fee?

 Not normally.
-It is the Governors intention that places are offered to those who have very limited means.
+It is the Governors intent that places are offered to those who have very limited means.

 Is the scheme open to boarding and day pupils?

 Yes.
-Applications may be submitted for either boarding or day places but those requiring day places will only be considered for those who live in areas serviced by our transport system.
+Applications may be submitted for either boarding or day places.
+Boarding places will not normally be offered to prospective pupils who are able to access our bus routes.